Statistical guarantees for Bayesian uncertainty quantification in non-linear inverse problems with Gaussian process priors: BvM in regression models with Gaussian process priors

-\begin{Remark} \normalfont Convergence of moments established in the proof of the last theorem implies as $N \to \infty$, and this is optimal in the minimax sense by the preceding proposition, as then, by the asymptotic minimax theorem, In particular, no confidence region can have a smaller uniform asymptotic diameter as the one constructed in Section \ref{UQ}. \end{Remark}
+\begin{Remark} \normalfont By convergence of moments established in the proof of Theorem \ref{mainmean}, as $N \to \infty$, and this is optimal in the minimax sense by the preceding proposition, as then, by the semi-parametric asymptotic minimax theorem \cite{vdV98}, In particular, no confidence region can have a smaller uniform asymptotic diameter as the one constructed in Section \ref{UQ}. \end{Remark}